Menu Close

 This competition will evaluate each contestant’s preparation for employment and to recognize outstanding students for excellence and professionalism in the field of technical computer applications.

-The contest will include a Written Exam, Resume with embeded links, and Video with Oral Presentation of PowerPoint, Word and Excel projects.
+The contest will include a Written Exam, Resume with embedded links, and Video with Oral Presentation of PowerPoint, Word and Excel projects.
 See SkillsUSA Virtual Technical Standards for competencies measured.

 A series of virtual demonstrations will be performed during the skill performance portion of this contest.
 The competencies outlined by the contest technical committee will be used as the foundation for this assessment.
 These will all be completed and submitted prior to the actual contest date.
 Contestants should be familiar with using a Windows, and/or macOS-based operating system.
 All work must be done independently.